Modes: SPA, MPA, SSG, SSR, CSR

 Note

-Under the hood, the Gracile Handler only require a standard Request
+Under the hood, the Gracile Handler only require a standard Request input,

-or a Node’s Readable
+and returns a Response or a Node’s Readable.
+The Readable is used

-can only handle Readable
+node:http can only handle Readables.

-For now, it would not make sense to do unwanted back and forth convertion, hurting performance for unicity sake.
+For now, it would not make sense to do unwanted back and forth convertion,

 Express